iaaron-xyz/python-for-science-and-data/README.md

-# Notebooks with useful python code I use in Physics and Data Science
+# Python for Science and Data

-This repository contains my collection of python code most used for physics and data science in form of jupyter notebooks.
+A collection of notes and guides about the essential libraries in python for Science, Data Analysis, Machine Learning, Mathematics and Statistics.